-The Company, in its sole and absolute discretion, may change, alter, amend or modify this Spam Policy without notice to members, customers, affiliates and others by posting a copy of the newly operative version on the Website.
-All members, customers, affiliates and others that are subject to the Company’s Spam Policy shall be obligated to familiarize themselves with its terms and conditions together with periodically reviewing the Spam Policy posted on the Website for any changes, alternations, amendments or modifications to it.
+The Company, in its sole and absolute discretion, may change, modify, alter or amend this Spam Policy without prior notice to members, customers, affiliates and others by posting a copy of the new operational version on the Website.
+All members, customers, affiliates and other persons subject to the Company’s Spam Policy are required to familiarize themselves with its terms and to periodically review the Spam Policy posted on the Web site for any changes, alternations, modifications or amendments.

 How can I ask questions or raise concerns about the Spam Policy?

-Please send any questions or concerns about the Spam Policy via e-mail to: firstname.lastname@example.org
+Please send questions or concerns about the spam policy by e-mail to: firstname.lastname@example.org